monowai/beancounter/jar-auth/README.md

 Services are secured using OAuth2 and the exchange of JWT tokens.

-The purpose of this module is to make it easy to include a jar, wire up a bit of configuration and then get on with building your service

 This guide is focused on how to make the security mechanism work and how to test it.

 I wanted to be able to:

 *   Use `MockMvc` to test my Auth mechanism
 *   Have a simple configuration mechanism that enabled security to "just work"
-*   Provide support for both SCOPE and ROLE as returned by KeyCloak

 ## Key Classes